Types of Policies

 Term Life Policy

-Best for temporary protection needs such as covering a mortgage or income replacement during child raising years when financial responsibilities are their highest.
+May be appropriate for individuals seeking temporary protection needs such as covering a mortgage or income replacement during child raising years when financial responsibilities are their highest.

 Pros: